suncoast-devs/handbook/lessons/react-state/index.md

 [guard clause](<https://en.wikipedia.org/wiki/Guard_(computer_science)>).
 A
 `guard clause` is a boolean conditional (typically an `if`) statement that checks for conditions under which we don't want the rest of the function/method to execute.
-Typically inside a `guard clause if statement` we would see a `return` statement which would end the function's execution.
+Typically inside a `guard clause if statement`, we would see a `return` statement, which would end the function's execution.

 In our case we want to add this code to the top of our `handleClickCell`
 function: